Are you nearing retirement?

 It’s time to start exploring your retirement options and make important decisions

 After years of paying into your pension, it will soon be time to start thinking about your options.
-To get an estimate of how much you could get, log-in now and use our "What if?" calculator.

 Usually, you can take your benefits from Scottish Widows, or transfer to any other authorised pension provider (but some occupational pension schemes work differently).
 When you get close to your chosen retirement date we’ll write and explain your options.
 Typically, this is what to expect: